abayomipopoola/abayomipopoola/src/content/blog/littles-law-scaling-web-servers/index.md

 However, this holds true only when both _Service A_ and _Service B_ function optimally.
 If one's latency spikes to 10 seconds, _W_ shifts from 1 second to approximately 10 seconds _(From W = 0.5 + 0.5 = 1 we've now gone to W = 0.5 + 10 = 10.5)_.
 Consequently, _λ_ drops from 2000 to 200 requests per second, which is suboptimal.

-To make our service fault-tolerant, let's set timeouts for the service calls — say we set our HTTP client's timeout to 2 seconds.
+To make our service fault-tolerant, let's set timeouts for the service calls: say we set our HTTP client's timeout to 2 seconds.
 This ensures our maximum latency, even amidst failures, remains at 4 seconds, resulting in a _λ_ of 2000/4 = 500 requests per second.

 We still have room for improvement.
 If _Service A_ consistently fails and times out, it's inefficient to keep trying to connect to it, especially with a 2-second wait for each attempt.
 Instead, we can implement a "circuit breaker."
 When _Service A_ fails, the circuit breaker activates, halting further attempts to connect.
 Periodically, a background task checks _Service A's_ status.
 If it's operational, the circuit breaker deactivates.
 This strategy can reduce our latency to less than 1 second and maintain our capacity at 2000 requests per second, even if failures occur.